Maala (musician)

-Evan Sinton, better known by his stage name Maala (also stylised as MAALA), is a New Zealand singer-songwriter.
+Evan William Sinton, better known by his stage name Maala (also stylised as MAALA), is a New Zealand singer-songwriter.
 He is best known for his songs "Touch" and "Kind of Love", and for coming third on the second series of New Zealand's Got Talent in 2012.
 In 2016, he won Best Male Solo Artist at the New Zealand Music Awards.

 New Zealand's Got Talent

 In 2012, under his birth name, Evan Sinton auditioned for series two of New Zealand's Got Talent with The Beatles' "Blackbird".
 Sinton qualified for the semi-final, with judge Jason Kerrison praising his voice, saying "it's distinctive, it's unique".

 In the semi-final, Sinton performed Screamin' Jay Hawkins's song "I Put a Spell on You".
 Sinton placed in the top three in the semi-final, and made it to the final on the judges' vote.
 In the final, Sinton performed the Cher song "Bang Bang (My Baby Shot Me Down)".
 He finished third from the public vote.